 Are You a Victim of the Norval Morrisseau Art Fraud?

-SOMMER LAW is currently preparing, on behalf of a group of clients, to bring one or more lawsuits for the purpose of obtaining compensation for the victims of the Norval Morrisseau art fraud that was found to exist by Ontario courts in the Hearn v.
+SOMMER LAW, in co-operation with Dickinson Wright LLP, is currently preparing, on behalf of a group of clients, to bring one or more lawsuits for the purpose of obtaining compensation for the victims of the Norval Morrisseau art fraud that was found to exist by Ontario courts in the Hearn v.
 McLeod decisions.
-We will be working with the support of a large Toronto firm.

 Consider these questions: